PPFerrari/migrate-mongo/README.md

 ## Use of Transactions

 Transactions have been added to MongoDB since version 4.0.
 They work with replica set, or with a MongoDB cluster (from MongoDB version 4.2).
 This module support migrations scripts to be execute within a transaction.
-For each transaction, you must insert a init script, that will be not execute in the transaction itself, but it will execute any action that cannot be execute in the transaction (like creating collections).
+For each transaction, you must insert a init script, that will be not executed in the transaction itself, but it will execute all actions which have to be executed outside of a transaction (like creating new collections).

 Note: